hiroyuki-kasai/SGDLibrary/README.md

 ```

 <br />
-Let take a closer look at the codes above bit by bit.
+Let take a closer look at the code above bit by bit.
 The procedure has only **4 steps**!

 1. **Generate data**